AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/log-locations.md

 - **MySQL slow log**: `/var/log/mysql/mysql-slow.log`
 - **RabbitMQ log**: `/var/log/rabbitmq/rabbit@host1.log`

 Service logs are archived and saved for different periods of time, depending on the log type.
-For example, MySQL logs have the shortest lifetime—removed after 7 days.
+For example, MySQL logs have the shortest lifetime—removed after seven days.

 >[!TIP]
 >
 >Log file locations in the scaled architecture depend on the node type.
 See [Log locations in the Scaled architecture](../architecture/scaled-architecture.md#log-locations) topic.

-## Related topics in our support knowledge base
+## Related topics in the support knowledge base

 - [Most common database issues in Adobe Commerce on cloud infrastructure][database issues]
 - [Adobe Commerce deployment troubleshooter][deployment troubleshooter]